Lanzhou Zhongchuan International Airport

-Lanzhou Zhongchuan International Airport (IATA: LHW, ICAO: ZLLL) is an airport serving Lanzhou, the capital of Gansu Province, China.
+Lanzhou Zhongchuan International Airport (IATA: LHW, ICAO: ZLLL) is an international airport serving Lanzhou, the capital of Northwest China’s Gansu province.
 It is located 71 km northwest of downtown Lanzhou.
 It was opened in 1970 and serves as a major air hub for the province of Gansu and western China.
-There are eight gates served by aerobridges in the terminal.
-A new larger (61,000 m2) Terminal 2 is located to the South, adjacent to the existing terminal.
-The new terminal adds nine aerobridges.
+Its newest main terminal opened in 2025 accommodates 87 gates divided over 4 piers.

-Lanzhou Airport is a focus city for Hainan Airlines.
-Passenger traffic at Lanzhou Airport in 2014 was 6.58 million, with 10 million passengers per year projected for 2020.
+Lanzhou Airport is a focus city for China Eastern Airlines, Spring Airlines, and Hainan Airlines.
+Passenger traffic at Lanzhou Airport in 2024 was over 17 million.
+In 2024, the airport was ranked 29th busiest in China.

 History

 Lanzhou's first airport, Gongxingdun Airport, was located just 2 km from the city centre.
 By 1957, the Civil Aviation Administration of China decided that Gongxingun Airport's location was too restrictive for the aviation needs of Lanzhou and designated a new site near Zhongchuan town.
 Due to the geography of Lanzhou, this closest suitable location is 71 km from downtown Lanzhou, which makes it the Chinese airport furthest from the center of the city it serves.

-In 1968 construction was started on Lanzhou airport and on July 26, 1970, the maiden flight took place with the first aircraft landing of an Ilyushin Il-14.
+In 1968, construction was started on Lanzhou airport and on July 26, 1970, the maiden flight took place with the first aircraft landing of an Ilyushin Il-14.
+At the time, the airport handled 5 domestic routes.
+In 1980, Zhongchuan Airport handled 100,000 passengers annually, growing to 500,000 in 1995.
 On June 15, 1997, an expansion project was officially started.

-In 2010, Lanzhou airport's passenger throughput exceeded 3 million people a year. and the second expansion project started.
-Lanzhou Airport Terminal 2 officially started construction in 2010, after preliminary design approval and with an investment budget of 1.488 billion yuan.
+In 2001, the current Terminal 1 was put into operation, allowing handling of 2.6 million annual passengers.
+In 2010, Lanzhou airport's passenger throughput exceeded 3 million people a year and the second expansion project started.

+Terminal 2 officially started construction in 2010, after preliminary design approval and with an investment budget of 1.488 billion yuan and a designed passenger capacity of 10 million annually.
 In 2013, Lanzhou airport's passenger throughput exceeded 5 million passengers per annum, increasing the official Lanzhou airport ranking among the major airports within China.
 Terminal 2 opened in 2015 and later that year the Lanzhou–Zhongchuan Airport intercity railway between the airport and Lanzhou's urban area opened.
+By 2019, the Zhongchuan airport handled over 15 million passengers annually.